polespinasa/website/content/english/posts/mempool_filters.md

 Your node is computer connected to a peer-to-peer network with a lot of other unknown entities that may launch a denial of service (DoS) attack crafting messages that cause the node to run out of memory and crash, or spend its computational resources and bandwidth on meaningless data instead of accepting new blocks.
 Because of these entities being unknown by design, your node cannot know whether he is connecting to a honest or malicious peer and cannot effectively ban them to avoid being attacked.
 Because of this, it is imperative to implement policies against DoS to limit the cost of running a full node.

-***A real simple example:&#32;***An attacker could create a transaction with a lot of signatures of which all but the last signature are valid.
+> ***A real simple example:*** An attacker could create a transaction with a lot of signatures of which all but the last signature are valid.
 This would make your node spend many resources and time validating the transaction until it fails just at the end.
 This is prevented with a policy rule that enforces a limit on the number of signature operations that can be in a transaction.
 Note that because this rule only applies to transactions you receive outside blocks, if it ends in a valid block your node will validate and store that transaction.

 For a further explanation about what are the policy rules and why are they used see [Waiting for confirmation #5: Policy for Protection of Node Resources](https://bitcoinops.org/en/newsletters/2023/06/14/#waiting-for-confirmation-5-policy-for-protection-of-node-resources).